By Duchess Marieke

 SUMMARY OVERVIEW OF AUTOCRAT’S DUTIES

 Think of an event you’d like to host.
 Find a site that works.
 Find people to run various aspects (feast, fighting, archery).
 Figure out your expenses, including site fee and materials.
 Estimate attendance, and work out a per-person fee structure.
 Get advice as necessary, for any of these steps.
-When you have settled on most details, fill out the Freehold’s Event Bid Form (A: link to that here).
+When you have settled on most details, send in an event bid request (see here for details).
 Await approval from seneschal and Financial Committee.
 Publicize event.
 Attend event and solve any issues that come up.
 Write a thank-you afterwards.

 Places to get full information: